surminus/hugo-blog/content/post/terraform-structures-and-layouts.md

 If we have enough environments, it may make sense to move the variables to a dedicated data directory.
-We could also implement common data that is the same across all code, or environment specific data that is common across all code.
+We could also implement common data that is the same everywhere, or environment specific data that is common across all manifests.

 To split out the data, we may structure it in this way: